 “Jesus said to them again, ‘Peace be with you.
 As the Father has sent me, even so I send you.’
 And when he had said this, he breathed on them, and said to them, ‘Receive the Holy Spirit.
 If you forgive the sins of any, they are forgiven; if you retain the sins of any, they are retained.” ~John 20:21-23

-Children prepare to receive the Sacrament of Reconciliation through our Faith Formation Program.
-Preparation begins in the Fall, and typically students will receive this sacrament in December.
+Children prepare for this sacrament through our Faith Formation Program.
+Each year, preparation begins in the Fall.
+Typically, students will receive this sacrament in December.

 A wholesome family life can foster interior dispositions that are a genuine preparation for a living faith and remain a support for it throughout one’s life…Parents have the mission of teaching their children to pray and to discover their vocation as children of God.
 The parish is the Eucharistic community and the heart of the liturgical life of Christian families; it is a privileged place for the catechesis of children and parents.”